tamaredri/katan_gadol/README.md

 It is a website to perpetuate the holocast in an easy way for the Z-generation.

-for now - the website can only recieve 2 .mp4 files, that has the same vdeo frame size, and concatnate them into 1 video file.
+for now - the website can only recieve 2 .mp4 files, that has the same video frame size, and concatnate them into 1 video file.

 * using the NReco Nugget package for video editing (a wrapper for ffmpeg)